vlzware/JobSuche-Py/README.md

 - **Cheap/free or smart/more expensive** — By choosing the right model
 - **Rich Exports** — JSON, CSV, and text reports with direct application links
 - **Configurable** — Customize categories for your domain
-- **Multiple Workflows** — Market analysis, perfect job finder, CV-based matching...
+- **Multiple Workflows** — Market analysis, personalized job matching, career brainstorming...

 Usable for jobseekers, or just for fun and education.